Gobot1234/steam.py/docs/api.rst

 .. autodata:: STEAM

-These are shorthand for ``Client.get_game(440)`` etc. (you need a client to have been constructed and be use to use the methods that they inherit from :class:`StatefulApp`), they are also valid as type parameters to :class:`typing.Literal`
+These are shorthand for ``Client.get_game(440)`` etc. (you need a client to have been constructed and be use to use the methods that they inherit from :class:`PartialApp`), they are also valid as type parameters to :class:`typing.Literal`

 Apps can be manually constructed using their app ID eg: